Netaji Subhash High Altitude Training Centre

-Netaji Subhash High Altitude Training Centre, commonly known as High Altitude Training Centre, is one of the academic wings of the Sports Authority of India and is in Hill city of Shilaroo which is 52 km from Shimla.
+Netaji Subhash High Altitude Training Centre, commonly known as High Altitude Training Centre, is one of the academic wings of the Sports Authority of India in Hill city of Shilaroo which is 52 km from Shimla.

 The training center is spread over the 78 acres at the altitude of 8000 feet and has all the equipment and other facilities for many sports.
 The main aim of this institute is to help the players to acclimatize to high altitude conditions.